Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- The 223.3 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.
+- This week Toney will face the NFL's fourth-ranked pass defense (223.3 yards allowed per game).

-- The Bears have allowed 28 touchdowns through the air (1.9 per game).
+- The Bears have surrendered 28 touchdowns through the air (1.9 per game).
 They are 28th in the NFL in that category.

 Recent Performances

-- Against the Eagles last week, Toney was targeted nine times and totaled 28 yards on four receptions.
+- In last week's matchup with the Eagles, Toney caught four passes for 28 yards while being targeted nine times.

-- Toney has four catches on nine targets for 28 yards in his last three games, averaging 9.3 yards per game.
+- Toney has grabbed four passes (on nine targets) for 28 yards (9.3 per game) over his last three games.

 Toney's New York Teammates